 The production of MSA graded product is consequently a partnership between the producer and the abattoir.
 An abattoir cannot rectify poor cattle handling practices or nutritional problems.
-Cattle should be mustered as quietly as possible, as it takes at least 4-5 days for the muscle glycogen levels to be restored, once they have been used.
-To maximise eating quality, it is recommended that cattle are supplementary-fed good quality feed for at least 30 days prior to dispatch, to maximise the eating quality potential of the animal.
+Cattle should be mustered as quietly as possible, as it can take up to 14 days for the muscle glycogen levels to be restored, once they have been depleted.
+To maximise glycogen levels, and consequently eating quality, it is recommended that cattle are on an increasing plane of nutrition for at least 30 days prior to dispatch.